 For some people, a mobility device is a day to day reality.
 That’s okay.
 For others, it’s something they need in special circumstances, and that’s okay too.
 Disney is tough.
 Disney is a haul.
 You might be able to get around without a scooter in your normal environment, but not be up to walking 7 or 8 miles a day.
 That’s okay.
 And if you’re telling yourself, “I’m not one of those scooter people,” stop it.
 There’s no such thing as “scooter people.”
 You’re just a person who needs mobility assistance.
 And that’s OKAY.
 It might not be what you want, and it might be hard to adjust to your current reality, but cut yourself some slack and do whatever it takes to make your vacation as magical as it can be.
 Never once have I met anyone who’s regretted getting a scooter.
 Instead, every person I know who’s needed one and gotten one has said it was a terrific decision.

 Still feeling nervous?
 There’s a fantastic Facebook group you might want to join.
-It’s called Magical Guide to doing Disney with chronic pain and other conditions.
+It’s called Magical Guide to doing Disney with Special Needs – Visible and Invisible.
 (It’s a closed group so you’ll have to request to join.)
 I am so grateful to the people who started this group, it’s been a lifeline.
 It’s a terrific bunch of supportive people that can help make your Disney trip as magical as possible.
 As the group description says, “If you need help planning, need emotional support, or want to help others by sharing your experience, please join us!”